farblos/wpg2dk/README.md

     Use command "listerr" to list objects with errors or warnings.

-In above example, we have chosen to map only a subset of the media objecs (those below subdirectory `/images/00`), just to check wether the map works at all.
+In above example, we have chosen to map only a subset of the media objects (those below subdirectory `/images/00`), just to check whether the map works at all.
 It does, since now 153 media objects got processed "without any issues" according to the report.
 So we can now try to map all media objects: